alifar76/TFMicrobiome/README.md

 Using [Gradient Boosting Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html#sklearn.ensemble.GradientBoostingClassifier), as implemented in scikit-learn, the accuracy is around 0.772.

+Using [Gaussian Naive Bayes (GaussianNB)](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html#sklearn.naive_bayes.GaussianNB), as implemented in scikit-learn, the accuracy is around 0.909.

 Other models will be implemented soon.

 It's interesting to note that SVM, CNN and Gradient Boosting are giving almost identical performance.
+Gaussian NB and Softmax are also giving identical performance.
 Experimentation with parameter tuning needs to be done more.